soffan20/sirix/README.md

    * Are the results clear?
 2. Are the functions just complex, or also long?

-    toBytes: 38 lines, so quite long.
+    toBytes: 30 lines, so quite long.

-    getDivisionBits: 19 lines, so not very long.
+    getDivisionBits: 18 lines, so not very long.

     compareUAsPrefix: About 20 lines, so not very long.

     compareAsPrefix: About 20 lines, so not very long.

-    stringDecimal: 36 lines, so quite long as well.
+    stringToNumber: 24 lines, so not very long.

-    getType: 45 lines, so quite long as well.
+    getType: 4 lines, so not long.

-    getBytes: 28 lines, so medium.
+    getBytes: 16 lines, so medium.

-    setDivisionBitArray: 118 lines, so very long.
+    setDivisionBitArray: 79 lines, so very long.

 3. What is the purpose of the functions?